Can You Dry Whites And Colors Together?

 What Should Whites Be Dried On?

 When it comes to drying your whites, you have many options!
 Many people prefer to dry their clothes on the line, for example.
-This method is ideal for those who want to avoid using the dryer and get some fresh air simultaneously, but only if they have access to a sunny day.
+This method is ideal for those who want to avoid using the dryer and get some fresh air simultaneously, but only if they can access a sunny day.

 Does Color Bleed In The Washer Or Dryer?